Deploy IdP-access controlled agent to external website

 Before following this guide, make sure you have:

-- A CustomGPT Teams (Enterprise) plan with SSO enabled.
+- A CustomGPT Teams plan with SSO enabled.
 Contact the sales team if you're not sure whether this is active for your organization.

 - Account Owner or Admin access in CustomGPT.ai.